“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 Rylan began to smile as he studied the rolling mounds of blackened, poisoned rubble.
 She made a good point.
 Then the hairs rose on the back of his neck as he spotted a gaping hole about fifty paces out.
 A rush of adrenaline pulsed through him.

-The memory that wasn’t his memory clicked into place in his mind.
+The memory that wasn’t his memory clicked into place.

 “That’s it!”
 Rylan ran forward and slid down an embankment until the hole yawned open in front of him.
 A stone the size of a cart lay beside the opening.
 Rylan approached it slowly as Elren caught up behind him.